Endothelium: Research

-Endothelium in cancer
+Cancer

 It has been recognised that endothelial cells building tumour vasculature have distinct morphological characteristics, different origin compared to physiological endothelium, and distinct molecular signature, which gives an opportunity for implementation of new biomarkers of tumour angiogenesis and could provide new anti-angiogenic druggable targets.

-Endothelium in diet
+Diet

 A healthy diet abundant in fruits and vegetables has a beneficial impact on endothelial function, whilst a diet high in red and processed meats, fried foods, refined grains and processed sugar increases adhesion endothelial cells and atherogenic promoters.
 High-fat diets adversely affect the endothelial function.

 A Mediterranean diet has been found to improve endothelial function in adults which can reduce risk of cardiovascular disease.
 Walnut consumption improves endothelial function.

-Endothelium in Covid-19
+Covid-19

 In April 2020, the presence of viral elements in endothelial cells of 3 patients who had died of COVID-19 was reported for the first time.
 The researchers from the University of Zurich and Harvard Medical School considered these findings to be a sign of a general endotheliitis in different organs, an inflammatory response of the endothelium to the infection that can lead or at least contribute to multi-organ failure in Covid-19 patients with comorbidities such as diabetes mellitus, hypertension and cardiovascular disease.

 History

+In 1865, the Swiss anatomist Wilhelm His Sr. first coined the term "endothelium".
 In 1958, A. S. Todd of the University of St Andrews demonstrated that endothelium in human blood vessels have fibrinolytic activity.